sajib1066/Calculator/README.md

 # Calculator
 Calculator Software by Java

-Hi,

-I am Sajib Hossain .
-I make a Calculator Software for Windows Desktop Platform .
+This is a Calculator Software for Windows Desktop Platform .

 Using :